reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 ## Guide
 - Install this module via Magisk Manager only.

-- You can install [Audio Compatibility Patch Ryuki Mod](https://github.com/reiryuki/Audio-Compatibility-Patch-Ryuki-Mod) module for processing all audio outputs.

 - Don't use this module with another Dolby module!

 - Reboot.

+## Troubleshooting
+- Use Audio Compatibility Patch if you encounter processing problem.

-- If you encounter force close, reinstall again!
+- If Moto Dolby force close, reinstall again!

 - If this module still not working properly, remove/disable your built-in soundfx or deactivate the library and effect through your audio_effects.xml and audio_effects.conf.

 ## Optional
-- Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (choose one, don't use both!) if you want to use multiple audio mods together with Viper or Waves Maxx or any else.
+- Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (Android 9 & 10 only) (choose one, don't use both!) if you want to use multiple audio mods together with Viper or Waves Maxx or any else.

 - Moto Dolby v1.2 and up can be working together with Moto Waves v2.0 and up.
 Use AML or ACDB for it.